 Read our full review.

 The arrival of the newest member of your family is a joy to behold, but there’s a practical side to this life-changing event.
 Your newborn will need to wear diapers until they’re old enough to potty train.
 This time period can often span up to three years old.
-As diapers become a way of life, you also need a quick-and-easy way to dispose of them at any time of day.
-A handy diaper pail is the solution to your baby’s needs.
-Today’s pails aren’t basic containers with lids, however.
-These products have numerous features that will enhance the sanitary conditions in the nursery while making garbage chores almost pleasant.
+As diapers become a way of life, you also need a quick-and-easy way to dispose of them at any time of the day.
+The best diaper pail is a great solution to your baby’s needs.
+Today’s diaper pails aren’t basic containers with lids, however.
+These diaper pails have numerous features that will enhance the sanitary conditions in the nursery while making garbage chores almost pleasant.

 #1.
-Munchkin Step Diaper Pail Powered by Arm & Hammer
+Munchkin Step Powered by Arm & Hammer

-If you’re looking for a compact pail, this Munchkin design is not for your needs.
+If you’re looking for a compact diaper pail, this Munchkin design is not for your needs.
 It’s actually quite large with a 27-inch height and 12-inch diameter.
 You can fit newborn to two-year-old diaper sizes into this container.
 In fact, some consumers report that you can use this for adult diapers too.
-The product’s height and diameter makes it a center point in any room so keep it wiped down as much as possible.
+The diaper pail’s height and diameter makes it a center point in any room, so keep it wiped down as much as possible.
 With a white exterior and silver accents, you’ll always know when a quick cleanup session is necessary.

 One drawback to this diaper pail is the material construction.
 It appears to be made out of metal, but it’s actually plastic.
 This lightweight material is perfect for a durable product that doesn’t succumb to dents.
 Odors might leak out of assembly points around the unit, however.
 Consumers need to weigh their options before they choose between this plastic model and a metal alternative.

-An ingenious feature added to this product is the childproof button.
+An ingenious feature added to this diaper is the childproof button.
 You might wonder where this button is hidden.
-It’s actually on the pail’s top surface when you open the lid.
+It’s actually on the diaper pail’s top surface when you open the lid.
 Busy parents might forget to drop the lid back down, or curious children want to lift it themselves.
-This button is the only way to open the diaper section below.
-As a result, curious children will only have access to the very top of the pail, which keeps them out of harm’s way.
+This button is the only way to open.
+As a result, curious children will only have access to the very top of the diaper pail, which keeps them out of harm’s way.

 Don’t let the high price of this diaper pail fool you because it’s worth every penny.
-The Steel model by Ubbi is a deceptively simple design for a diaper-disposal system.
+The Steel model by Ubbi is a deceptively simple design.
 It has a tall, oval shape that fits between any furniture pieces in the nursery.
-In fact, some consumers love the look of this diaper container so much that they plan on repurposing it as a trash can as their children grow older.
+In fact, some consumers love the look of this diaper pail so much that they plan on repurposing it as a trash can as their children grow older.
 Get to know this pail’s features, and you’ll be tempted to try it out.

 An alternative to disposable bags is a cloth liner.
 Ubbi’s pail design allows cloth bags to be used in the unit.
 Snap the bag into place, and you can wash it once a week when you empty the container.
 You’ll save money on bags and reduce your trash levels by reusing the cloth bag.